ROYAL LAKE OF THE WOODS YACHT CLUB BY-LAWS

 - The RLWYC burgee will be triangular, not more than 24 inches in length, half red and half blue, horizontally, having the red above.
 A Crown will be situated in the centre of the triangle.

 The Royal Warrant, awarded to the Club, permits the Blue Ensign to be flown with the badge of the Club in the fly.

-5. New members will be required to pay an entrance fee.
-This fee will be determined from time to time by the Executive Committee.
+- New members will be required to pay an entrance fee.
+The Executive Committee will determine this fee from time to time.

-9. The Annual General Meeting of the RLWYC will be held in Winnipeg, Manitoba, no later than the end of December in each year.
+- The Annual General Meeting (“AGM”) of the RLWYC will be held in Winnipeg, Manitoba; provided, however that the Commodore, with the agreement of the Executive, may call the AGM in virtual format.
+In either case the AGM shall be held no later than the end of December in each year.
 The Secretary will provide notice of the time and place of the Annual General Meeting by electronic means to each member who has provided their email address at least one week before the meeting.
 The Commodore, or in his or her absence the Vice-Commodore, will be the Chair of such meetings.
 The Commodore, one other member of the Executive Committee, and ten additional members of good standing will form a quorum.
 No business will be conducted until there is a quorum present.

 - Reading of the Notice of Meeting (or a motion to waive the reading)